 Among the compromises hammered out to ensure broad political support on Tuesday was the easing of a Commission proposal to renovate 3 percent of the floor area of public buildings.

-In Tuesday’s compromises, the 3 percent dropped to 2.5 percent, but other requirements were introduced, including “deep renovation”, which amounts to 75 percent of energy reduction in a building.
+In Tuesday’s compromises, the 3 percent fell to 2.5 percent, but other measures were introduced, such as “deep renovation”, resulting in 75 percent energy reduction in a building.

-The one compromise that did not get support covered procurement, which would include buying building equipment or other supplies.
+The one compromise that did not get support covered public procurement, which would set efficiency criteria for buying building equipment or other supplies.